These are the best places to travel this summer

 The route is the rural French dream, running from the forests of the Cévennes across the ragged granite Mont Lozère massif into the rolling farmland and valleys of Gévaudan and Velay.
 Hikers weave from Le Puy-en-Velay to Alès through forested ravines and rolling cornfields, passing ruined châteaux and stone-built hamlets, and crossing sunbaked hillsides to the soundtrack of cicadas and cowbells.

-Fiery sunsets give way to nights spent camping or sleeping at simple rural gîtes (guesthouses), as the scenery builds like a drumroll, saving the best for last – the Unesco-listed Parc National des Cévennes, bristling with beech, oak and sweet chestnut woods and scored by gorges, cliffs and rivers.
+Fiery sunsets give way to nights spent camping or sleeping at simple rural gîtes (self-catering cottages) as the scenery builds like a drumroll, saving the best for last – the UNESCO-listed Parc National des Cévennes, bristling with beech, oak and sweet chestnut woods and scored by gorges, cliffs and rivers.
 This spectacularly biodiverse park is home to beavers, otters, roe deer and golden eagles.

 3. Lac Blanc, Chamonix